 Care for Wild Rhino Sanctuary

-and the University of Pretoria's Faculty of Veterinary Science in Onderstepoort, are celebrating a milestone in veterinary healthcare and diagnostic imaging as well as rhino conservation, after the first ever successful CT scan on a live rhino in South Africa.
+and the University of Pretoria's Faculty of Veterinary Science in Onderstepoort, are celebrating a milestone in veterinary healthcare and diagnostic imaging as well as rhino conservation, after the first ever successful CT scan on a live adult rhino in South Africa.

 Orphaned by poachers in 2015, white rhino Oz, was rescued and brought to Care for Wild for rehabilitation, release and ongoing protection.
 Earlier this year, rhino monitors reported an unusual swelling to his face.
 Care for Wild Founder and CEO, Petronel Nieuwoudt consulted with veterinarian, Dr Albertus Coetzee of West Acres Animal Hospital.